code-with-amitk/Code-examples/Operating_Systems/Linux/Kernel/Interrupts/Types_of_Interrupts.md

   mov rcx,arg2
   int 0x80        ;Call S/W Interrupt.
 Just call int function with Interrupt number.    //As int is called Control Reaches IVT, Interrupt Vector table
 ```

+### 2. Vectored & Non Vectored
+- **Vectored?** The interrupts which have fixed address location ie ISR to be executed on occurence of Interrupt.
+- **Non Vectored?** The interrupts which does not have fixed address location for ISR to be executed at occurence

+### 3. Maskable & Non Maskable Interrupts
+- **Maskable?** Interrupts which can be ignored by CPU.
+- **Non Maskable?** Interrupts which cannot be ignored by CPU.